Provided by Integrity Continuing Education, Inc. and Tumor Board Tuesday.

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 Integrity Continuing Education, Inc. does not recommend the use of any agent outside of the labeled indications.

 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

-When you participate in an online educational activity sponsored by Integrity Continuing Education, Inc., you will be asked for your name, degree(s), affiliation(s), street address, telephone number and…(continued)
+When you participate in an online educational activity sponsored by Integrity Continuing Education, Inc., you will be asked for your name, degree(s), affiliation(s), street address, telephone number, fax number, and…(continued)

 Minimum Processor: Intel Pentium 4, 2.33 + GHz (or equivalent)

 Operating Systems: Windows XP, Windows 2000, Windows Vista, Windows 7, Windows 10, and Mac OS

 For optimal performance, the use of Internet Explorer below 8 is not recommended.